Beginners Interactive NetLogo Dictionary (BIND)

 If we were to multiply the same two numbers from above, we would get -12 + 44i - 27i - 99 = -111 + 17i, since 4 * -3 = -12, 4 * 11i = 44i, 9i * -3 = -27i, and 9i * 11i = -99.

-Click on SETUP to create NUM-TURTLES fractal generation turtles, place them in the middle of the world (at complex coordinate (0,0)), and scale the 101,101 world to approx -1 to 1 on both the real and complex planes.
+Click on SETUP to create NUM-TURTLES fractal generating turtles, place them randomly, and scale the 101,101 world to approx -1 to 1 on both the real and complex axes.

 The slider SCALE-FACTOR scales the fractal so that you can see more or less of it.
 The higher the value, the less of the entire fractal you will see.
 Be aware that you sacrifice resolution for the price of being able to see more of the fractal.

-It's fairly easy to hack at the NetLogo code to change the scale factor --- it's set as the global variable `factor`.
-You might also think about adjusting the viewport in the plane, to allow for a larger picture (although the smaller sized picture might look better and emerge quicker).
+You might also think about changing the code so as to adjust the viewport in the plane, to allow for a larger picture (although the smaller sized picture might look better and emerge quicker).

 Notice also what happens when you turn off climbing and/or wiggling.